 - Add and subtract applicable taxes and discounts and mention the net amount to be paid

 Create Professional Invoices Online Easily and Keep On Top of Your Finances

-InvoiceOwl is a feature-rich invoicing app that helps small businesses, freelancers and contractors to create invoices on-the-go and get paid quicker!Get Started for FREE
+InvoiceOwl is a feature-rich invoicing app that helps small businesses, freelancers and contractors to create invoices on-the-go and get paid quicker!

 InvoiceOwl offers exclusively designed itemized billing templates and invoicing procedures that help every type of business in creating professional invoices.
-There are also templates available that businesses can download and customize for each product or service.
+There are also templates available that organizations can download and customize for each product or service.